emiratesroboticsystems/emiratesroboticsystems.github.io/readme.md

 # Emirates Robotic Systems Website

-This repository contains the static website contents for the Emirates Robotic Systems website.
+This repository contains the static website content for the Emirates Robotic Systems website.